VEZY/MultiScaleTreeGraph.jl/benchmark/README.md

 semantic oracle but are not used as a timing baseline for those different operations.

-The `preexisting_auto_id` subgroup deliberately exercises repeated ID-less node construction.
-It exposes the historical full-tree `max_id` search separately from the A1 row-presence cost and can be reused unchanged to validate a future topology-growth correction.
+The `automatic_id` subgroup exercises repeated ID-less node construction.
+For columnar MTGs, the next ID comes from the store's cached maximum instead of a full-tree search.
+The subgroup keeps the cost of automatic ID allocation visible separately from explicit-ID construction.

 The writer gate exercises 40 features at 1,000 and 10,000 nodes.
 It compares the streaming path with the compatibility materialization path, measures seven alternating